The Voice (American TV series) season 4: Week 6: Semifinals (June 10 & 11)

 With the eliminations of Allen and Carrington, Levine and Shakira no longer have any remaining artists on their teams, with the latter being the first contestant to reach the Top 10 of iTunes and to be eliminated in the same week, and also the first time a pair of contestants who pitted together in a Battle round eliminated on the same week.
 It also marked the first time that a new coach has coached an artist competing in the finale on his first attempt, as Usher had Chamuel available on his team.

 Week 7: Finale (June 17 & 18)

 The Top 3 performed on Monday, June 17, 2013, with the announcement of the winner on Tuesday, June 18, 2013.
-This week, the contestants performed three times: a "defining moment" from a previous performance, a duet with their coach, and a solo.
+This week, the contestants performed three times: a "defining moment" from a rewind performance, a duet with their coach, and a solo.

 Six performances reached top 10 on iTunes as follows Danielle Bradbery (#2 & #9), Michelle Chamuel (#3 & #8) and The Swon Brothers (#4 & #7).